How to fade in and out of audio and video

 3. Drag the fade in slider and fade out slider to adjust the length of the video effect.

-Note: you can fade in and out every clip on your timeline to suit the video’s needs.
+Note: add fade ins and fade outs to every clip on the timeline to suit the video’s needs.
 We recommend fading in the first clip and fading out the last clip of the video for a smooth viewing experience.

 A user fading in and out video in Clipchamp.

-For more help, take a look at our YouTube tutorial on how to fade in and out video.
+For more help, take a look at this YouTube tutorial on how to fade in and out video.

 Ten ideas to apply fades and transitions to videos

-Now that you can add fades to music and videos, try adding fade transitions between your video clips next.
-For more control over sound quality, explore audio editing tools like the Clipchamp audio enhancer.
+Now that you can add fades to music and videos, try adding fade transitions between video clips next.
+For more control over sound quality, explore audio editing tools like the Clipchamp audio enhancer to improve clarity.

-Create videos today with Clipchamp video editor or download the Clipchamp Windows app.
+Create videos today with Clipchamp video editor or download the Clipchamp Windows app for easy desktop editing.

 Start creating free videos with Clipchamp